qlyoung/documentation/install/war_stand-alone.md

 In order to install and run Libresonic, you will need:
 - [A JDK installation, 1.8.x series of OpenJDK or Oracle JDK 8+ should work.](/docs/install/prerequisites)

+If you are running Libresonic on an ARM platform, please see the note in `prerequisites.md`

 #### Run Libresonic WAR package

 Download the latest Libresonic .war package from the [download page](/download), or with the command below: